martin-rizzo/ComfyUI-TinyBreaker/README.md

 ## Workflow Example

-This image contains a simple workflow for utilizing the TinyBreaker model.
-To execute this workflow, simply drag and drop the  image into ComfyUI.
+This image contains a simple workflow for testing the TinyBreaker model.
+To load this workflow, simply drag and drop the image into ComfyUI.

 <img src="workflows/tinybreaker_example.png" width="100px">

-For further information and additional workflow examples, please consult the [workflows folder](workflows).
+_For further information and additional workflow examples, please consult the [workflows folder](workflows)._

 ## Features